Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: Case study

 \subsection{Tracking an arbitrary periodic reference}

 We now show the results when controlling a reference which is not given by a harmonic signal.
 Instead, we take a multiple harmonic signal on the form

-satisfying $\xr(t+1) = A \xr(t) + B \ur(t)$, $\forall t$, where we select the base frequency of the reference as $w_r = \pi/32$ and the number of harmonics as $p = 6$.
-The main control objective is to control the position of the ball on the plate, which is given by two of the elements of the state vector.
-We maintain the same cost function matrices and prediction horizon used in the results of the previous subsection, with the exception of $T_e$ and $T_h$, which we find need to be significantly larger in this paradigm; we instead take $T_e = 80 Q$ and $T_h = T_e$.
-Additionally, following the guidelines of \cite[\S VI]{krupa_harmonic_2022}, we take the base frequency of the HMPC formulation as $w = 0.3254$.
+satisfying $\xr(t+1) = A \xr(t) + B \ur(t)$, $\forall t$, where we select the base frequency of the reference as $w_r = \pi/32$ ($T = 64$) and the number of harmonics as $p = 6$.
+The main control objective is to control the position of the ball on the plate.
+To this end, we focus on penalizing error in position tracking by taking $Q = \diag(10, 0.5, 0.5, 0.5, 10, 0.5, 0.5, 0.5)$.
+We also find that $T_h$ needs to be larger when tracking arbitrary references, so we take $T_h = T_e$.
+Finally, following the guidelines of \cite[\S VI]{krupa_harmonic_2022}, we take the base frequency as $w = 0.3254$.

-Figure~\ref{fig:multiple} shows the closed-loop results.
-Figure~\ref{fig:multiple:position} shows the trajectory of the ball on the plate for two periods of the reference.
-Figure~\ref{fig:multiple:position:partial} shows a snapshot of the trajectory at sample time $t = 20$, showing the approximation of the reference described in Section~\ref{sec:arbitrary:ref} and the artificial harmonic reference obtained from the solution of the HMPC optimization problem.
-Figure~\ref{fig:multiple:axis1} shows the same snapshot but for the evolution of the position on the horizontal axis.
-Finally, Figure~\ref{fig:multiple:non} shows analogous results to Figure~\ref{fig:multiple} but shifting the reference so that it is (partially) non-admissible.
+Fig.~\ref{fig:multiple:admissible:position} shows the trajectory of the ball on the plate using HMPC.
+Fig.~\ref{fig:multiple:admissible:state} and~\ref{fig:multiple:admissible:input} show the position and input trajectories of the horizontal axis, respectively, using the MPC formulations described at the beginning of this section.
+Fig.~\ref{fig:multiple:non:position} and~\ref{fig:multiple:non:state} show analogous results to Fig.~\ref{fig:multiple:admissible:position} and~\ref{fig:multiple:admissible:state} but shifting the reference so that it is (partially) non-admissible.
+We note that \emph{equMPC} is not included because it looses feasibility when the reference does not satisfy the system constraints.
+Finally, Fig.~\ref{fig:multiple:non:axis1} shows a snapshot, at sample time $t = 20$, of the position on the horizontal axis corresponding to the test shown in Fig.~\ref{fig:multiple:non:position}.
+The figure includes the local harmonic approximation and the predicted states and artificial harmonic reference returned by the HMPC solver.
+Note that the local harmonic reference approximates the desired reference.